Recording from Session View into Arrangement View in Ableton

 Sign up to the monthly newsletter for the latest on the Sonic Bloom blog as well as regular discounts.

-Features 25 powerful mid/side audio effect racks for Ableton Live, each with 10 variations — from precise control in mixing and mastering to exploring new creative territory.
+Features 28 powerful mid/side audio effect racks for Ableton Live 12.2, each with 10 variations.
+From precise control in mixing to instantly giving more interest to basic sounds.